 artifacts/rank0,artifacts/rank1,artifacts/rank2,artifacts/rank3

-Stormlog will also synthesize telemetry events from telemetry_timeline.json files produced by gpumemprof diagnose, which means diagnostic bundles from multiple machines can be loaded directly without requiring a full tracker export.
+Stormlog can also synthesize telemetry events from telemetry_timeline.json files produced by gpumemprof diagnose, which means diagnostic bundles from multiple machines can be loaded directly without requiring a full tracker export.

-The rank filter field accepts the same syntax as the Python API — all, 0,2, or 0,4-7 for ranges — which is useful when you have a large-world-size run and want to focus on the subset of ranks that showed anomalies.
+The rank filter field accepts syntax such as all, 0,2, or 0,4-7 for ranges — useful when you have a large-world-size run and want to focus on the subset of ranks that showed anomalies.

 Putting It Together: A Distributed Debugging Workflow#